calebhailey/sqlitemaker/README.md

 ## Examples

-The most common thing I do with `sqlitemaker` is take an Excel spreadsheet, export it as a csv, and convert it to a [SQLite][sqlite] database.
+The most common thing I do with **SqliteMaker** is take an Excel spreadsheet, export it as a csv, and convert it to a [SQLite][sqlite] database.
 From there I'll usually open the database using a tool like [Sqliteman][sqliteman] (recommended) or [SQLite Database Browser][sqlitebrowser], and use the built-in